SHAKEDOX/VALORANT-ESP/README.md

 Smooth

 Aimbone

- How to dd
+How to use the cheat
+first download the cheat, after that enter the folder (64bit/32bit) press pade.exe and let it run. after you can open valorant.
+For see the menu press F1

 ## Download - [Click here](https://mega.nz/file/JjcUXLBR#x4HdEQt_BRXDGR5SnqqpBsggh9moSZhq-we4ZGSQ-K0)

-What need to use
+What need to download the cheat you need:

- you need:

 Windows 10/11.